 After the start of a match, it will be the decision of the referee whether or not playing conditions are safe.

-Home Team Responsibilities: The Home Team will be the team which appears first on the game schedule.
+The Home Team will be the team which appears first on the game schedule.
 The Home Team will provide a game ball.
 The game ball is subject to referee approval.
 The Home Team will be required to switch to an alternate jersey to accommodate a color conflict as declared by the referee.
 If the Home Team cannot supply an alternate jersey, the Home Team will forfeit the game.
 The Home Team will have the selection of the side of the field from which they wish to play.
-No two teams will play from the same side, unless field space dictates otherwise.
+Seating will be College Style meaning teams are on one side of field and spectators are on other side canopy and benches will dictate where teams sit, unless field space dictates otherwise.
 In all cases spectator and team seating will allow the referee’s assistants clear runs and views of all touch lines.

 A player who has been ejected (sent off) will not be replaced.
 A player or coach who has been ejected will not return for that game and must leave the field of play and will not be allowed to participate in the next scheduled game.
 A player or coach who is ejected for violent conduct or serious foul play will not be allowed to participate in the next two scheduled games.
 Any player or coach who assaults a referee will be expelled from the Tournament.
 A team will be disqualified from the Tournament if any player or coach fails to comply with the provisions of this section.
 All red cards are reported to CalSouth.
 Cards for ejected players or coaches will be available from the Field Marshal after they have satisfied their penalty.